traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

 ```

-3. Any request to <b>customer-app</b> application will fail without proper token as part of the header.
+3. Any request to <b>customer-app</b> application will fail without a proper token as part of the header.

    ```bash
    curl -I https://api.traefik.EXTERNAL_IP.sslip.io/customers